 - Agency Guidelines by FHA, VA, USDA, Fannie Mae, Freddie Mac needs to be met by all borrowers

-- This is why not all lenders have the same FHA, VA, USDA, Conventional Mortgage Guidelines
+Lender overlays are additional mortgage lending requirements above and beyond agency guidelines lenders can impose.
+Lenders can impose lender overlays on just about anything.
+This is why not all lenders have the same FHA, VA, USDA, Conventional Mortgage Guidelines.

 Common Mortgage Overlays By Lenders